62E.10 Comprehensive Health Association.

 Subdivision 1.
 Creation; tax exemption.
-There is established a comprehensive health association to promote the public health and welfare of the state of Minnesota with membership consisting of all insurers; self-insurers; fraternals; joint self-insurance plans regulated under chapter 62H; the Minnesota employees insurance program established in section 43A.317, effective July 1, 1993; health maintenance organizations; and community integrated service networks licensed or authorized to do business in this state.
-The comprehensive health association shall be exempt from taxation under the laws of this state and all property owned by the association shall be exempt from taxation.
+There is established a Comprehensive Health Association to promote the public health and welfare of the state of Minnesota with membership consisting of all insurers; self-insurers; fraternals; joint self-insurance plans regulated under chapter 62H; the Minnesota employees insurance program established in section 43A.317, effective July 1, 1993; health maintenance organizations; and community integrated service networks licensed or authorized to do business in this state.
+The Comprehensive Health Association is exempt from the taxes imposed under chapter 297I and any other laws of this state and all property owned by the association is exempt from taxation.

 Subd.
 2. Board of directors; organization.
-The board of directors of the association shall be made up of nine members as follows: five directors selected by contributing members, subject to approval by the commissioner; four public directors selected by the commissioner, at least two of whom must be plan enrollees.
-Public members may include licensed insurance agents.
+The board of directors of the association shall be made up of eleven members as follows: six directors selected by contributing members, subject to approval by the commissioner, one of which must be a health actuary; five public directors selected by the commissioner, at least two of whom must be plan enrollees, two of whom must be representatives of employers whose accident and health insurance premiums are part of the association's assessment base, and one of whom must be a licensed insurance agent.
+At least two of the public directors must reside outside of the seven county metropolitan area.
 In determining voting rights at members' meetings, each member shall be entitled to vote in person or proxy.
 The vote shall be a weighted vote based upon the member's cost of self-insurance, accident and health insurance premium, subscriber contract charges, health maintenance contract payment, or community integrated service network payment derived from or on behalf of Minnesota residents in the previous calendar year, as determined by the commissioner.
 In approving directors of the board, the commissioner shall consider, among other things, whether all types of members are fairly represented.
 Directors selected by contributing members may be reimbursed from the money of the association for expenses incurred by them as directors, but shall not otherwise be compensated by the association for their services.
 The costs of conducting meetings of the association and its board of directors shall be borne by members of the association.

 Subd.
 2a.
 Appeals.
 A person may appeal to the commissioner within 30 days after notice of an action, ruling, or decision by the board.